 There are, however, a number of products for which this isn’t the case.

 In fact, when it comes to the products listed below, there is actually no difference between the well-known brand and the generic – except of course the price.

 Do you know what the only ingredients are in standard table salt?
 Salt (naturally) and the anti-caking agent Sodium Hexacyanoferrate II.
 That’s it.

-It’s pretty much the same whether you opt for a kilo of salt from a well-known brand like Saxa (£1.20 in Asda) or the same amount of a generic own brand version (Tesco table salt: 35p, Sainsbury’s table salt: 47p, or Asda’s table salt: 36p, Lidl's table salt: 4p).
+It’s pretty much the same whether you opt for a kilo of salt from a well-known brand like Saxa (£1.30 for 750g in Asda) or the same amount of a generic own-brand version, such as Asda's table salt (65p for 750g).

 The only difference, clearly, is how much you're being charged for it.

 Most painkillers and medications

 Over-the-counter medication – like all medication in the UK – is regulated by the Medicines and Healthcare Products Regulatory Agency.